open-sauced/docs/docs/features/repo-insights.md

 ### How to Share Repository Insights Page

-There are two methods to share your Repository Insights Page:

-#### Method 1: Using the Share Button

 This method gives view-only access to your Repository Insights Page.

 1. Navigate to your sidebar.